 A Computational Approach to Visual Metonymy

-To appear in the 19th Conference of the European Chapter of the Association for Computational Linguistics (EACL).
+In Proceedings of the 19th Conference of the European Chapter of the Association for Computational Linguistics (EACL 2026).

 ConMeC: A Dataset for Metonymy Resolution with Common Nouns

-In Proceedings of the 2025 Annual Conference of the Nations of the Americas Chapter of the Association for Computational Linguistics.
+In Proceedings of the 2025 Annual Conference of the Nations of the Americas Chapter of the Association for Computational Linguistics (NAACL 2025).

 Common Noun Metonymy Resolution Using Large Language Models